Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M02L02_Creating_Entities_Fields.md

 ### Task 1 – Add existing entities

-1. From the navigation breadcrumb, click **Common Data Service Default solution**.
+1. From the navigation menu, click **Common Data Services Default Solution** to return to the solution.

 2. Click **Add Existing** and select **Entity**.